MicrosoftDocs/power-platform/power-platform/admin/about-ce-guide.md

 ![Environment settings](media/environment-settings-mini.png)

 Use links on this page to manage organization-wide settings.
 App-specific settings will remain in the Dynamics 365 for Customer Engagement apps, and will be accessed through the respective app settings.
-More information about managing environment settings in the Power Platform admin center: [Manage environment settings](admin-settings.md)
+More information about managing environment settings in the Power Platform Admin center: [Manage environment settings](admin-settings.md)

 ### See also
 [Reference: Use the various admin centers](admin-centers.md)